 In 2008 the Canadian Securities Administrators (CSA) determined that federally regulated financial institutions issue the majority of PPNs, primarily Schedule I Schedule II banks.
 The CSA also noted that approximately 70% - 80% of PPNs are marketed by Canadian Investment Dealers, and members of the Mutual Fund Dealers Association of Canada sell another 10%.

 The most recent study by the CSA published in the spring of 2005, estimated that as of December 31, 2004, $21.0 billion in assets was invested in PPNs.
 Approximately $15.7 billion in Market-Linked GICs and $5.3 billion in Market-Linked Notes.
 The $21.0 billion invested compares with their estimate from 1999 that $9.4 billion was invested in market-linked instruments.

-Today there are over 1,000 issued PPNs outstanding.
+As of November 2016, there were over 3,735 issued PPNs outstanding.
 This compares with just over 600 outstanding issues in 2007.

 Note: Investors that own PPNs should be aware of the following:

 - Even though a PPN may be issued and the principal guaranteed by a financial institution, PPNs are not classified as deposits as defined under the CDIC Act, and therefore they do not qualify for deposit insurance through CDIC.
 A PPN is a promissory note and so does not qualify as a deposit under the definition used by CDIC.

 - One fundamental difference between PPNs and deposits is that most PPN transactions are recorded and traded through CDS Clearings and Depository Services Inc. (CDS), whereas deposits insurable by CDIC must be recorded on the books of the institution in the name of the depositor and they are usually not traded.
 In addition, most PPNs are issued with a maturity date greater than five years making them ineligible for CDIC coverage.